medubelko/gaffer/doc/source/References/UIReference/Viewer.md

 # Viewer #

-The following is a list of input device shortcuts for manipulating Gaffer's Viewer when previewing 2D images and 3D scenes.
+The following is a list of input device controls and shortcuts for manipulating Gaffer's Viewer when previewing 2D images and 3D scenes.

 ## 2D Image Navigation ##